pavangovu/JDBC-eCommerce-Simulation/README.md

 # JDBC-eCommerce-Simulation
 A JDBC application that serves as the backend for a simulated eCommerce corporation.
-Implements Junit unit tests, service modules, and DAO's using Java and SQL.
+Implements Junit unit tests, service modules, and DAO's using Java, SQL, and Eclipse.

+## Entity Classes

+## Service Modules

+## DAO Interfaces